arctadapt/arctadapt/README.md

 # Mochamad Syami Hardyana

-> "Life is just a dance with the shadow of death, every second that passes, we get closer to inevitable death." - M. Syami Hardyana
+> "Life is just a dance with the shadow of death, every second that passes, we get closer to inevitable death."

 ## About Me